openrsp/openrsp/doc/manual/openrsp_introduction.rst

 Perturbation label
-  An integer distinguishing one perturbation from others; all *different* perturbation labels involved in the calculations should be given by calling the API :c:func:`OpenRSPSetPerturbations`; OpenRSP will stop if there is any unspecified perturbation label given afterwards when calling the APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`.
+  An integer distinguishing one perturbation from others; all *different* perturbation labels involved in the calculations should be given by calling the application programming interface (API) :c:func:`OpenRSPSetPerturbations`; OpenRSP will stop if there is any unspecified perturbation label given afterwards when calling the APIs :c:func:`OpenRSPGetRSPFun` or :c:func:`OpenRSPGetResidue`.

 Perturbation order
   Each perturbation can acting on molecules once or many times, that is